nagarajgn01/automated-handwriting-recognition/README.md

 # automated-handwriting-recognition
- Recognizing zip codes (postal codes) on mail envelopes
+**Problem Statement:** Automated handwritten digit recognition needed for recognizing zip codes (postal codes) on mail envelopes.
+Here we have used one-vs-all logistic regression and neural networks to recognize handwritten digits (from 0 to 9).